 Though explicit, my will is several years old.

-I now have myriad online interests that no single person could hope to penetrate.
+I now have several online interests that no single person could hope to penetrate.

 So I'm going to update my will with full administrative details very soon.

 Then, if I'm clubbed to death by a childhood rival, Fonnie need only choose the charity to which my flower money goes.

 I see the documentation of my wishes and the illumination of my affairs as a final, parting gift to my One True Love.